KrekoG/vanillaplus/README.md

 The server is free to play but the necessary upkeep is not.
 Donations are welcome and appreciated, but they are just that, donations.
 Find more information about this on the [website](https://vanillaplus.org/), under the `Support Project` and `Rewards` menu points.

 Bringing positive attention to the server is also a great way to help the project.
 A good example of this would be raising the attention of like minded individuals, such as creating content on twitch or youtube (see [Hamsterwheel](https://www.youtube.com/channel/UCQkKf5qwYKyJlyhZPbdAVmw)).
 A bad example would be spamming forums and competitors with links to the server.
 Committing acts of terror to coerce people to play on the server is also shunned.
 Please do **NOT** engage in war crimes to make the server more popular.

+### Reporting bugs

+The official bug reporting tool can be found [here](https://docs.google.com/forms/d/e/1FAIpQLScVN-8EP_yRSnDigBbUPLsw7F0O8Zkom8P3dC7a2tRpLyOebA/viewform).
+Before reporting please make sure that it is indeed a bug.
+Your best bet is probably to ask about in the discord first and actually wait for some responses before making the report to avoid wasting the developers time.

+Provide as much detail as possible so they will have an easier time recreating the issue.
+Reports like "I died" is not helping.
+However a detailed report with screenshots, map locations, character information, etc will allow for quick recognition of an issue.

 ## Customisation